pbwbb/IPscalper/readme.md

 ## Disclaimer

+This tool is for educational and research purposes only.
 I am not responsible for any misuse of APIs or tools used in this script.
 Use responsibly and respect API usage limits.

 ---